The Manitowoc and Two Rivers area is a little-known gem in Wisconsin.

 And if heading there in the summer months, you’ll most likely notice that it’s “cooler near the lake.”.
 It’s a phrase Two River residents know all too well.

-But the lovely peninsula provides some incredible shoreline and history that will make Two Rivers a great spot to spend a few days exploring.
+But the lovely peninsula provides some incredible shoreline and history, making Two Rivers a great spot to explore.

 Neshotah Park and Beach